Colonial House (TV series): Social hierarchy

 In keeping with the social order of the 17th century, the Governor of the colony was appointed by the Colony to have full authority over the other colonists.
-The Freemen were property-holding men who were asked to give council in meetings.
+The Freemen were property-holding men who were asked to give counsel in meetings.
 Women, indentured servants and children were neither allowed at the meetings nor given any political power.
 In Colonial House, though, the women were unsatisfied with losing all of their modern rights and spied on the Freemen's meetings and started to hold women's meetings themselves.
 After the Wyers family leave in Episode 2, the women begin to bargain for a more fair split of labor, which is resisted by the Freemen and the Acting Governor.

 Although mandated by law to attend Christian church services on Sunday, the participants in the project are of varied beliefs, which causes some tension.
 The Wyers family is strongly Christian while Michelle Voorhees steadfastly refuses to "say the words" of the Christian prayers.